-When you’re traveling to other areas of the world, frequently religious ceremonies or locations ARE the main tourist attraction.
+When traveling to other areas of the world, religious ceremonies or locations are frequently the main tourist attraction.
 While these might be interesting to watch or to participate in as a foreigner, these sites or rituals have deep spiritual significance to the people who have lived there for hundreds or thousands of years.
 So how do you go to see one of these locations without helping to turn it into a tourist trap?

 For example, my dad and his wife went on a trip through Southeast Asia for their honeymoon, visiting many different countries along the way.
 One of their stops was in Laos, where they stayed for several days in Luang Prabang, a UNESCO World Heritage city.

 One of the major “attractions” of the city is the Morning Alms ceremony (Sai Bat)

 Their tour company offered the option of taking part in the ceremony, with some background information:

 Wake up very early (~5:00AM) to observe the seemingly endless procession of Buddhist monks on alms rounds along the main street at dawn – as many as 200-300 monks depending on the season, barefoot, in single file, and in descending order of seniority.

 Next was a reminder that this is a real ceremony and not a photo-op for tourists:

 If you wish to make an offering to the monks, thereby gaining merit according to Buddhist philosophy, visit the fresh market the night before to buy some fresh fruit or snacks – apples, bananas, hard-boiled eggs, instant noodle soup packets, or similar.
 Please keep in mind this is a traditional religious ritual of great significance to the local people – it isn’t a “photo op” staged for tourists, as some tour bus groups seem to think.
 Appropriate and respectful behavior toward the monks is greatly appreciated.
 Your guide will assist and provide instructions on proper etiquette.